pattonsgirl/CEG2410/Assignments/BYOE.md

      - [find humor in typos](https://github.com/nvbn/thefuck)
 - [AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)

+In your script:

 1. Check if running as `root`
 2. Check for `apt` package manager
 3. Install things above
+4. Determine how to run remainder of taskings as non-root so that the right ownership is applied

 ## git configuration